- May 16

 But awareness happens in the thinking mind.
 And most patterns don't originate there.

 When the nervous system learns that a particular behavior helps protect one of those things, it gets efficient.
 Fast.
 Automatic.
-So fast, in fact, that by the time your awareness catches up, your body has often already begun the response.
+So fast that by the time your awareness catches up, your body has often already begun the response.

 A protection strategy is a pattern your nervous system learned because it once helped something important feel safer.